HARDENING, PLATING, TEMPERING AND LUBRICANTS

 TEMPERING IN THE BODY

-In our bodies, tempering may also go on due to repeated stress of various kinds.
-This will change the nature of a human body and brain, often for the better.
+In our bodies, tempering also occurs if one is exposed to certain types of stressors in a correct manner that does not overwhelm and traumatize the body.
+This will change the nature of a human body and brain for the better.

 V. LUBRICANTS